 10 Step Event Planning Business Plan

-In this video workshop, we discuss:
+In this (previously recorded) Periscope training video, we discuss:

-- Brainstorming ideas so you know what type of events you want to plan?
+- Brainstorming ideas so you know what type of events you want to plan

 - Listing all your resources (money, computer, etc)